 Holter ECG and event recorders are widely used for detection of arrhythmic events related with faintness/presyncope.

-Symptomatic bradycardia is the most common indication for lacemaker implantation.
-Such bradycardia is defined as a documented bradyarrhythmia that is directly responsible for the development of t of frank syncope or near syncope, transient dizziness or light-headedness, and confusional states resulting from cerebral hypoperfusion and attributable to low heart rates (24).
+Symptomatic bradycardia is the most common indication for pacemaker implantation.
+Such bradycardia is defined as a documented slow heart beat that is directly responsible for the development of t of frank syncope or near syncope, transient dizziness or light-headedness, and confusional states resulting from cerebral hypoperfusion and attributable to low heart rates (24).

 Current pacemaker devices also treat tachyarrhythmias and are often combined with implantable defibrillators.